xmed-lab/CLIPN/README.md

 </a>
 </div>

-## 1. News
+## :rocket: Updates
-- Our [paper](https://arxiv.org/pdf/2308.12213.pdf) is accepted by ICCV 2023.
-Thanks to the valuable suggestions from the reviewers of CVPR 2023 and ICCV 2023, our paper has been significantly improved, allowing it to be published at ICCV 2023.
+- Thanks to the valuable suggestions from the reviewers of CVPR 2023 and ICCV 2023, our paper has been significantly improved, allowing it to be published at ICCV 2023.
+- If you are interested in CLIP-based open vocabulary tasks, please feel free to visit our another work! ["CLIP Surgery for Better Explainability with Enhancement in Open-Vocabulary Tasks"](https://arxiv.org/abs/2304.05653) ([github](https://github.com/xmed-lab/CLIP_Surgery)).

+## :star: Highlights of CLIPN
+- CLIPN attains SoTA performance in zero-shot OOD detection, all the while inheriting the in-distribution (ID) classification prowess of CLIP.
+- CLIPN offers an approach for unsupervised prompt learning using image-text-paired web-dataset.

-## 2. Install
+## :hammer: Installation
 - Main python libraries of our experimental environment are shown in [requirements.txt](./requirements.txt).
 You can install CLIPN following:
 ```shell
 git clone https://github.com/xmed-lab/CLIPN.git